joseeden/joeden/docs/018-Observability/020-Elastic-Stack/006-Logstash/002-Sample-Pipeline.md

 Notes:

 - The nodes are created in VirtualBox using Vagrant.
+- SSH key is generated on the Elasticsearch node
 - The Elasticsearch node's SSH key is shared to the Logstash node.
-- Logstash node can reach Elasticsearch via port 9200
+- Logstash node can reach Elasticsearch node via port 9200

 ## Pre-requisites